jcob23/medi_site_project/README.md

 * Add pm10 information to home page from pjp-api
 * Expand the app to different countries by implementing different languages and time zones
 * Allow users to receive SMS notifications
+* Collect more data from api.gios.gov and display it to the user in more appealing way
+* Test Test Tests!